22 FAQs people ask about how to build relationships with the media

 Then send your email.
 Emails with a punchy, relevant heading, and with a press release attached, stand a better chance of being noticed.

 If possible, invite the journalist for a quick coffee to discuss how you can work together.
-Make it easy for the journalist and meet somewhere near their offices.
+Make it easy for the journalist and offer to meet somewhere near their offices.

 20. What turns a journalist on?